Submission guidelines

 All authors and works cited in the text should be referenced alphabetically at the end of the document.

-Please note that all names in Cyrillic should be transliterated into Latin.
-The name/s of the author/s is written only in Latin.
-If the title of the article is in Cyrillic, it is written in the original language, followed by its transliteration into Latin in square brackets [ ]:
+Please note that all names in Cyrillic should be transliterated into the Latin alphabet.
+The name/s of the author/s is/are written only in the Latin alphabet.
+If the title of the article is in Cyrillic, it is written in the original language, followed by its transliteration into the Latin alphabet in square brackets [ ]:

-Bratanova (2015): Bratanova, Bogralina. Приложна графика и символизъм в България [Prilozhnagrafikaisimvorizamv Balgaria].
+Bratanova (2015): Bratanova, Bogdalina. Приложна графика и символизъм в България [Prilozhna grafika i simvolizam v Balgaria].
 Sofia.

 For transliteration from Bulgarian and Russian, please see: http://2cyr.com/?7